 Reconstructing Burned Breasts

 Sometimes the burned breast needs grafting with skin graft material.
 This is especially hard when a woman has large, pendulous breasts.
-Because the breast is a concave shape, the best skin graft to use is a large piece of meshed skin, rather than unmeshed tracts of skin.
-Large breasts have to be positioned in such a way after the graft has been applied because the shear forces involved in friction between the breast and the abdominal chest skin can be great enough so that the graft can be lost, particularly in the lateral and inferior portions of the breast.
+Because the breast is a concave shape, the best skin graft to use is a large piece of meshed skin rather than unmeshed tracts of skin.
+Large breasts have to be positioned in such a way after the graft has been applied.
+The shear forces involved in friction between the breast and the abdominal chest skin can be great enough to lose the graft, particularly in the lateral and inferior portions of the breast.

-If the individual is burned during pregnancy or lactation, there are further complications.
-The available topical agents, such as silver sulfadiazine, povidone-iodine, and cerium nitrate, cannot be used in pregnancy or in lactating females so infection chances are greater.
+There are further complications if the individual is burned during pregnancy or lactation.
+The available topical agents, such as silver sulfadiazine, povidone-iodine, and cerium nitrate, cannot be used in pregnancy or lactating females, so infection chances are greater.
 The outcome is better with rapid excision of burned skin and the application of a split-thickness graft to the affected area.
 Even if the breast is distorted, as long as the nipple/areolar complex is left intact, the woman can still breastfeed after the burn has healed.
-If this complex is not preserved, then the woman will not be able to breastfeed using that breast.
+If this complex is not preserved, the woman will not be able to breastfeed using that breast.
 Contractures of the skin and tissue overlying the breast can be prevented using pressure dressings.

-Remember that women with large breasts, greater than a size D, will have a larger total body surface area covered by the burn to the anterior chest when compared to men, who don't have breasts.
-As the burn heals, pressure garments and massage are used to prevent hard scar tissue from forming over the breast.
-Girls who are prepubescent need careful follow up to make sure the breasts are developing normally, planning scar releases and other techniques should the growing breasts become disfigured or fail to grow to the optimal size.
+Remember that women with large breasts, greater than a size D, will have a larger total body surface area covered by the burn to the anterior chest when compared to men who don't have breasts.
+As the burn heals, pressure garments and massage prevent hard scar tissue from forming over the breast.
+Prepubescent girls need careful follow-up to make sure the breasts are developing typically, planning scar releases and other techniques should the growing breasts become disfigured or fail to grow to the optimal size.

 The right time to reconstruct a burned breast is when the breast has finished its maximal amount of growth and when the scarring over the breast has matured.
-In teens and pre-teens, it may be necessary to do a staged approach, releasing scarred tissue over several different periods of time until the breast has maximally grown.
+In teens and pre-teens, it may be necessary to do a staged approach, releasing scarred tissue over several periods until the breast has maximally grown.
 Care must be taken to make sure the breasts are symmetric as they grow.
-Some women require reconstruction of the nipple, skin grafting, z-plasty techniques and possibly implants to make sure adequate and symmetric breasts are achieved.
+Some women require reconstruction of the nipple, skin grafting, z-plasty techniques, and possibly implants to ensure adequate and symmetric breasts are achieved.

-Reconstructing the breast mound can be done using an implant to create a breast mound or using tissue from other body areas to add to inadequate breast mound.
+Reconstructing the breast mound can be done using an implant to create a breast mound or tissue from other body areas to add to the inadequate breast mound.
 A total breast construction will be necessary if the breast bud has been inadvertently cut out during the early stages of debridement and care of the burn.
-If tissue is available, then a flap transfer of nearby chest and abdominal tissue can be used without the need for an implant.
+If tissue is available, then a flap transfer of nearby chest and abdominal tissue can be used without an implant.